shortcuts/no-neck-pain.nvim/README.md

 ## Configuration

-> The options are also available from Neovim, `:h NoNeckPain.options`.
+> The options are also available from Neovim, use `:h NoNeckPain.options` to see all the options, and `:h NoNeckPain.bufferOptions` for the buffer ones.

 ```lua
 require("no-neck-pain").setup({